shashankkctrl/DSA-start/README.md

 # DSA-start
-this is my first DSA journey
+This is my first DSA journey.